powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.29 Change: -Default Directories to Playlist  was renamed to  -Index Default Directories

+        Run -Index Default Directories then delete playlist: Default Directories because it won't be updated anymore.
+This list has been renamed and no longer shows up as a Playlist.
+If needed, a playlist can be generated from this index.
+Select -Playlist Find on the home screen and enter  .  to show all then -Make Playlist

+        Add: Date and time displayed in settings of the last time  -Index Default Directories  was run.

+        Add: Confirmation prompt for -Clear User Set List in Yt-dlp Menu >>> Download List
+        Change: -Clear User Set List option letter changed from  Z  to  z

 ###  v5.3.25 Update: The loaded playlist was saved when another playlist was loaded.
 Now the playlist is saved on every edit.